CyberCeptor/COMP1531-22T1-Seams-Assignment/assumptions.md

 - in setname, the user's name must follow the same restrictions as when the user is first registered, including that their full name must have at least one char that is alphanumeric

+dm.py
+- in dm_leave, if the creator leave the dm, the creator  the creator data can no longer be accessed this dm(the creator leave will make the 'creator' empty)

+- in dm_create, the dm will have the unique dm id

+- in dm_list, the user which matches the token is already in a dm